RL10: Early 2010s possible successor

 In 2012 NASA joined with the US Air Force (USAF) to study next-generation upper stage propulsion, formalizing the agencies' joint interests in a new upper stage engine to replace the Aerojet Rocketdyne RL10.

 From the study, NASA hoped to find a less expensive RL10-class engine for the upper stage of the Space Launch System (SLS).

 USAF hoped to replace the Rocketdyne RL10 engines used on the upper stages of the Lockheed Martin Atlas V and the Boeing Delta IV Evolved Expendable Launch Vehicles (EELV) that were the primary methods of putting US government satellites into space.
 A related requirements study was conducted at the same time under the Affordable Upper Stage Engine Program (AUSEP).

 Improvements

-The RL10 has evolved over the years.
-The RL10B-2 that was used on the DCSS had improved performance, an extendable carbon-carbon nozzle, electro-mechanical gimbaling for reduced weight and increased reliability, and a specific impulse of 465.5 isp.
+The RL10 has undergone multiple upgrades over the decades.
+The RL10B-2, used on the DCSS, incorporated an extendable nozzle made from carbon–carbon, electro-mechanical gimbaling to reduce weight and increase reliability, and achieved a specific impulse of 465.5 isp.

-As of 2016, Aerojet Rocketdyne was working toward incorporating additive manufacturing into the RL10 construction process.
-The company conducted full-scale, hot-fire tests on an engine with a printed main injector in March 2016, and on an engine with a printed thrust chamber assembly in April 2017.

-Current applications for the RL10
+Beginning in the 2000s, Aerojet Rocketdyne introduced 3D printing (additive manufacturing) into RL10 production.
+The RL10C-1-1 was the first engine to include a 3D-printed component, featuring a nickel superalloy main injector.
+Building on that experience, in 2015 the company began developing a more extensive upgrade that employed an additively manufactured copper thrust chamber.
+According to the company, the new process reduced chamber fabrication time from approximately 20 months to 4–6 months compared with earlier hand-fabricated stainless steel chambers, enabling production of up to one engine per week rather than one per month.
+This variant, designated RL10C-X during development, entered production as the RL10E-1 and is planned for use on United Launch Alliance’s Vulcan Centaur rocket, scheduled for its first flight in 2025.